edmirjano/RaiseYourVoice/Docs/iOSDevelopmentPlan.md

 - Audio descriptions where appropriate
 - Keyboard navigation support
 - Caption support for video content

+## Animation Strategy
+- Use UIKit dynamics for physics-based animations
+- Implement Hero for seamless view controller transitions
+- Apply spring animations for natural and responsive feedback
+- Create custom keyframe animations for complex sequences
+- Use Lottie for high-quality vector animations
+- Implement shared element transitions between view controllers
+- Apply subtle animation effects for UI state changes
+- Create branded animations for the splash screen and key moments
+- Ensure animations respect reduced motion accessibility settings
+- Implement haptic feedback paired with animations for an immersive experience
+- Use CoreAnimation for performance-critical animations
+- Apply consistent timing and easing curves app-wide for a cohesive feel

 ## Testing Strategy
 - Unit tests using XCTest